 Associate of Applied Science in Biomedical Equipment Repair

-Associate degree programs in biomedical equipment repair also prepare students for entry-level positions in this field, and according to the BLS, and are the most common avenue for jobs in the field.
-Students learn how to install, test and use various equipment, how to troubleshoot or diagnostic problems and how to identify parts.
-Programs usually require a high school diploma or equivalent for admission.
+Associate's degree programs in biomedical equipment repair also prepare students for entry-level positions in this field and, according to the BLS, are the most common avenue for jobs.
+Students learn how to install, test, and use various equipment, how to troubleshoot or diagnostic problems, and how to identify parts.
+Topics covered may include:

 - Medical equipment